As Easy a 1,2,3: an Holistic Perspective on the Process of Personhood

 by k s moss

 Lao Tze writes, “The Way begets one; one begets two; two begets three; three begets innumerable creatures.”
 1 As with many of Lao Tze’s crystals, one way to look at it is in human terms.
-In this light four facets of the truth emerge.
-First, there are three aspects of human existence: man as himself a solitary being; man as conjoint with another man; and man as a member of a group, family or society.
+In this light four facets of truth emerge.
+First, there are three aspects of human existence: man as himself a solitary being; man as conjoint with another person; and man as a member of a group, family or society.
 Second, each is connected with the others and in the mature person operates simultaneously.
 Third, there is a sequential development from the one to the two to the three.
 And fourth, each has its own principles of operation.

 That these aspects exist has been recognized in Western academia as Psychology, which seeks to understand the workings of an individual being as distinct from and similar to other individual beings; Sociology, which focuses on social roles and pays particular attention to dyadic connections like parent-child or male-female; and Anthropology, which attempts to see a culture or sub-culture as a whole and as distinct from other cultures.
 Increasingly, however, a certain structural segregation has occurred with each academic department functioning as though the others did not exist.
 Each has developed its own jargon, its own research methodology, its own theories of development.